Game Changer: SCRA and MLA

-The SCRA is one of the best-kept secrets in the Army and we do a terrible job at educating our subordinates on it.
+The SCRA is one of the best-kept secrets in the Army and we do a terrible job of educating our subordinates on it.
 Everyone knows a deployment or PCS orders can get you out of a pesky apartment or auto lease and we have the SCRA to thank for that.
 But the benefits go so much deeper.
-Turns out, if you had some debt as a civilian and then went into active military service, the SCRA has some rules for lenders to follow.
-Any debt or debt account you had before joining the ACTIVE military is now capped at 6% interest while you are active.
+If you had some debt as a civilian and then went into active military service, the SCRA has some rules for lenders to follow.
+Any debt you had before joining the ACTIVE military is now capped at 6% interest while you are active.
 All you have to do is call and ask for SCRA benefits to be applied to your account and fax/email your orders.
 The lenders will even retroactively reduce your interest rates to 6% since you went active and if you’ve been paying a hefty 16-25% interest on credit card accounts, you get a sweet refund check in the mail.
 But guess what else also generally gets waived?
 Annual fees.

 Almost every major bank out there will waive your credit card annual fees if the account was opened prior to your entry into active duty (and retroactively refund all the fees you’ve paid since going active).
 Some banks are extremely generous and even waive your fees on ANY account you open at ANY time, regardless of if you’re already active or not.
 It is always worth it to ask for your SCRA benefits with any financial institution you do or have done business with.
 The following is a list of how the banks we care about in the credit card game treat the SCRA: